Susceptibility and Tolerance

 Herbicides are organized by families that share a common chemical structure and express similar herbicidal activity on plants.
 Of the hundreds of different herbicides on the market today, many of them work in exactly the same way or, in other words, have the same mechanism of action.
 Fewer than 30 plant-growth mechanisms are affected by current herbicides.

 Multiple resistance is the phenomenon in which a weed is resistant to two or more herbicides having different mechanisms of action.
 An example would be a weed resistant to sulfonylurea herbicides (WSSA Group 2 herbicides, ALS inhibitors) and glycines (WSSA Group 9 herbicides, EPSP synthase inhibitors).
 Multiple resistance can happen if a herbicide is used until a weed population displays resistance and then another herbicide is used repeatedly (without proper resistance management) and the same weed population also becomes resistant to the second herbicide, and so on.
 Multiple resistance can also occur through the transfer of pollen (cross-pollination) between sexually compatible individuals that are carrying different resistant genes.

-Cross resistance occurs when the genetic trait that made the weed population resistant to one herbicide also makes it resistant to other herbicides with the same mechanism of action.
+Cross-resistance occurs when the genetic trait that made the weed population resistant to one herbicide also makes it resistant to other herbicides with the same mechanism of action.
 An example would be a weed resistant to imidazolinone herbicides (WSSA Group 2, ALS inhibitors) and sulfonylurea herbicides (also WSSA Group 2, ALS inhibitors).
-Cross resistance is more common than multiple resistance, but multiple resistance is potentially of greater concern because it reduces the number of herbicides that can be used to control the weed in question.
+Cross-resistance is more common than multiple resistance, but multiple resistance is a potentially, greater concern because it reduces the number of herbicides that can be used to control the weed in question.